From Semantic To Instance: A Semi-Self-Supervised Learning Approach: Material and Methods

 \subsection{Data Synthesis}

+To effectively train our model using the proposed~\ColorMap representation without relying on extensive manual annotation, we leveraged a synthetic data generation strategy.
 We adopted the cut-and-paste methodology originally proposed by~\cite{najafian2021semi} for object detection and applied it to the \InstSeg data synthesis with some modifications.
 As the primary adjustment, we increased the number of manually annotated frames---containing larger wheat head objects---to $10$, categorized as~\DomainLateStage and~\DomainEarlyStage.
 Additionally, we incorporated a wider range of video frames from various background scenes, sourced from~\BackGroundFramesLateDomain and~\BackGroundFramesEarlyDomain, to enhance the final synthesized data variability.
 In line with the methodology described by~\cite{najafian2021semi, najafian2023semi}, we extracted two sets of fake (\FakeLateForegrounds and~\FakeEarlyForegrounds) and real wheat head objects (\RealLateForegrounds and \RealEarlyForegrounds), which were randomly overlaid on the background images in order.
 We used~\BackGroundFramesLateDomain,~\FakeLateForegrounds and~\RealLateForegrounds for large-scale training data synthesis of $20,000$ sample size, hereby denoted as~\SimulatedTrain.
 Additionally, we employed~\BackGroundFramesEarlyDomain,~\FakeEarlyForegrounds and~\RealEarlyForegrounds in synthesizing a validation set of size $10,000$, entitled~\SimulatedValid, with a different distribution from the training set.
 The data synthesis pipeline is visually demonstrated in Figure~\ref{fig:04_data_synthesis_pipeline}.